Jointly provided by Postgraduate Institute for Medicine and Enquiring Minds

 Accredited Provider Disclosures

-The following PIM planners and managers, Trace Hutchison, PharmD, Samantha Mattiucci, PharmD, CHCP, Judi Smelker-Mitchek, RN, BSN, and Jan Schultz, RN, MSN, CHCP, have nothing to disclose.
-The Enquiring Minds planner and manager, Emma Nichols, PhD, and medical writer, Kim Tran-Kerr, have nothing to disclose.
+Planners and Managers The PIM planners and managers, Trace Hutchison, PharmD, Samantha Mattiucci, PharmD, CHCP, Judi Smelker-Mitchek, RN, BSN, and Jan Schultz, RN, MSN, CHCP, have nothing to disclose.
+The Enquiring Minds, LLC medical writers, Karen Chiu and Emma Nichols, PhD, have nothing to disclose.

 AMA PRA Category 1 Credit(s)TM